shopsys/shopsys/docs/extensibility/entity-extension.md

 This event subscriber also clears metadata about inheritance from parent entities because, in Doctrine, a MappedSuperclass entity cannot be also a root entity of true mapped inheritance.

-### LoadORMMetadataSubscriber
+### EntityExtensionSubscriber

 This is the subscriber that extends entities.
 It turns the parent entities into MappedSuperclass and adds parents' metadata into the extended entities.
 Also, it replaces all associations with parent entities by the extended entities.
-It must have low priority so it runs after Gedmo and Prezent extensions.
+It must have low priority, so it runs after Gedmo and Prezent extensions.
 Gedmo and Prezent add their own mapping, entity extension must be performed after all metadata are known.

 ### EntityManagerDecorator